Get Involved

 The Brain Tumour Registry of Canada collects data from every tumour diagnosed, to better understand prevalence and survival rates for brain tumours, and get a better picture on who is affected, and any possible causes.
 It was officially launched in May 2019.

-The first all-Canadian Survival Report breaks down 1, 2, and 5-year survival rates in the same four provinces, with the addition of non-malignant tumour data making this a first of its kind.
-A further report using data from all provinces and territories will be released early 2021.
+The first all-Canadian Survival Report breaks down 1, 2, and 5-year survival rates in BC, AB, MB, and ON, with the addition of non-malignant tumour data making this a first of its kind as well.

 For a long time, the only brain tumour demographic research available to Canadian medical professionals came from the United States.
-This registry uses Canadian data, collected from four provinces (British Columbia, Alberta, Manitoba, and Ontario), representing 70 per cent of Canada’s population.
+Our 2021 Incidence and Mortality Report now gives us a comprehensive look at brain tumours across Canada using all-Canadian information.

 It means that every tumour has research value.
 The more information we have on all types of brain tumours, the better equipped our medical professionals are to provide the best possible treatment to each individual patient.
 A unique feature of the Brain Tumour Registry is that it features data on both malignant and non-malignant tumours.